 Creative Black Tie

-This one is where the Black Tie gets a bit loose with the option of more colour and patterns across the garments.
+This one is where the black tie gets a bit loose with the option of more colour and patterns across the garments.
 Tuxedos are still the go here but with a bit less restraint in terms of hue.
+Although we’ve never seen this on an invite.